acoudene/ErrorDetailsRFC7807/README.md

 **Result response is compliant to standard definition of AddProblemDetails extensions based on RFC7807**

 - Error using this feature on IActionResult return type (/WeatherForecast/ErrorFeatureOnIActionResult):
-**Result Response is compliant to customized defintion of AddProblemDetails extensions.**
+**Result Response is compliant to customized definition of AddProblemDetails extensions.**

 - Error using this feature on Results return type (/WeatherForecast/ErrorFeatureOnResults):
 **No body in result Response, it is not compliant to customized defintion of AddProblemDetails extensions.**